wawjr3d/jquery.autocomplete/README.md

 Minimum number of characters before retrieving results.
 **Default:** 3

+####resultsDestination
+A selector/element/jQuery object that represents an element on the page.
+The autocomplete will only place the results in the first matched element for selectors or jQuery objects. **Note:** The results element will not be hidden when the autocomplete loses focus.
+**Default:** `null`

+####doInitialRetrieve
+Run a search when autocomplete is initialized.
+The search will run with the current `value` of the input.
+**Default:** `false`

 ####delay
 Time (milliseconds) to wait after user types to go get data.